tcmaker/access_control/doc/tcdoor-spec.md

 1. Querying current authorization status for a specific fob or passcode
 1. Download a dump off all activity within a user-specified date range.
 1. Viewing of diagnostic log (will display same information as syslog)
 1. Maybe perform some diagnostic functions of the hardware, open/close door, etc.

+The admin software SHALL/MAYBE? provide RESTish API access to the following queries:
+1. The current requirement level for a given facility

 Access control to the web panel SHALL be through Basic HTTP Authentication, with username/password combo configured in the software config file.